-There is an independent and impartial judiciary in civil matters, which includes access to the Human Rights Review Tribunal and other courts to bring lawsuits seeking damages and other remedies for alleged human rights abuses.
-There are also administrative remedies for alleged wrongs through the Human Rights Commission (HRC) and the Office of Human Rights Proceedings.
+Individuals and organizations may seek civil judicial remedies for human rights violations, including access to the Human Rights Review Tribunal.
+There are also administrative remedies for alleged wrongs through the Human Rights Commission and the Office of Human Rights Proceedings.

-The law provides for freedom of speech and of the press, and the government generally respected these rights in practice.
-An independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and of the press.
+The constitution and laws provide for freedom of expression, including for members of the press and other media, and the government generally respected this right.
+An independent media, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the media.